submission instructions

 -

-19* [use the tutor and record your step by step reduction, annotating each
+cannot be done efficiently any longer to record your step by step reduction, annotating each

-step as in the rowredex0.mw worksheet; then check with ReducedRowEchelonForm];
+step as in the rowredex0.mw worksheet];

 29* [= 3.2.19, after inputting the Student Linear Algebra package with the